Table of Contents

 How much does a desert safari usually cost?

 Prices can vary quite a bit depending on what’s included and the tour operator.
 Generally, you’re looking at a range.
-A standard evening safari might start around 150-200 AED (about $40-$55 USD).
+A standard evening safari might start around 150-200 AED (about $40-$55 USD) as of 2026.
 More premium experiences, or those including overnight stays or quad biking, can go up to 300-350 AED ($80-$95 USD) or even more.
 It’s always a good idea to compare a few different tour packages to find one that fits your budget and what you want to do.

 Is there a best time of year for a desert safari?